sray3000/Financial-Order-Matching-Engine/README.md

 # Financial Trade Orders Matching Engine

-A compact C++17, single-process financial order matching engine.
-It maintains a price-time-priority limit order book, accepts limit and market orders, and includes a POSIX TCP demonstration, unit tests, and a synthetic benchmark.
+A compact C++17, single-process financial order matching engine focused on **price-time-priority matching, exchange-style execution semantics, market microstructure analytics, and low-latency in-process benchmarking**.

+The project supports limit and market orders, cancellation, partial and multi-level fills, FIFO priority, explicit maker/taker trade events, Level-1/Level-2 order-book analytics, a POSIX TCP demonstration, regression tests, and synthetic performance workloads.

-This is an educational low-latency engine prototype.
-It is intentionally small and is not an exchange-ready system.
+> **Scope:** This is an educational low-latency trading-engine prototype.
+It is intentionally small and is **not an exchange-ready production system**.

 ## What it does

 - Matches **limit orders** at the best available opposite-side price, then rests any unfilled quantity on the book.
-- Matches **market orders** against all available opposite-side liquidity and discards any unfilled quantity; market orders never rest.
+- Matches **market orders** against available opposite-side liquidity and discards any unfilled quantity; market orders never rest.
-- Enforces price priority across price levels and FIFO time priority within the same price level.
+- Enforces **price priority** across price levels and **FIFO time priority** within the same price level.
+- Supports partial fills and multi-level matching.
 - Supports cancellation by order ID and side for active resting orders.
 - Uses a fixed-capacity object pool for resting order nodes, avoiding per-order `new` allocation on the normal resting-order path.
+- Produces explicit `TradeEvent` execution reports containing **maker order ID, taker order ID, execution price, and execution quantity**.
+- Exposes top-of-book market metrics including best bid/ask, spread, mid-price, and bid/ask imbalance.
+- Exposes configurable **Level-2 order-book depth snapshots** with aggregate quantity at each price level.

 Prices are unsigned integers in cents.
 For example, `10500` represents `$105.00`.